Ejiro Evero: Los Angeles Rams

 Evero served as the safeties coach for the Los Angeles Rams from 2017–2020.
 For the 2021 season, Evero had his role changed to secondary coach and passing game coordinator.
 Evero helped the Rams win a Super Bowl during the 2021 season.

 Denver Broncos

 On 18 February 2022, Evero was hired by the Denver Broncos to serve as the team's defensive coordinator for the 2022 season.
 After Nathaniel Hackett was fired as the Broncos' head coach, Evero was offered the interim job.
 He decided to pass on the interim position and remain the defensive coordinator.
 On 4 February 2023, five days after the Denver Broncos traded for Sean Payton to be their head coach, Evero was released from his contract making him a free agent.

 Carolina Panthers

 On 5 February 2023, Evero was hired by the Carolina Panthers as their defensive coordinator under head coach Frank Reich.
 On February 8, 2024 it was announced Evero would be retained under new head coach Dave Canales.
+On January 11, 2026, Canales revealed that Evero had been signed to a contract extension.